splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 Can I use a mix of chemistries in a cmp.h5 file for Quiver?
 -----------------------------------------------------------

 Yes!
-Quiver automatically sees the chemistry /per-SMRTcell/, so it can figure out the right parameters for each read and model them appropriately.
-This is a new feature in 2.2 SMRTanalysis.
+Quiver automatically sees the chemistry *per-SMRTcell*, so it can figure out the right parameters for each read and model them appropriately.

+We only support chemistry mixtures of P4-C2, P5-C3, and C2.
+If you mix other chemistries in a `cmp.h5`, Quiver will give undefined results.
+However you can still safely use quiver on any `cmp.h5` file containing sequencing reads from a single chemistry.

 What are these QVs that Quiver uses?